jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

-# Shell Variables, Meta-Characters, Search and Tools
+# Shell Meta-Characters, Pipes, Search and Tools
 ![*The beauty of Unix Commands*](images/Chapter-Header/Chapter-06/tar-2.png "tar")

 ## Chapter 6 Objectives

 In this chapter we will be continuing our exploration of the commandline.
-We will be expanding our exerpience of the original paradigm that Thompson and Ritchie envisioned when designing Unix.
+We will be expanding our experience of the original paradigm that Thompson and Ritchie envisioned when designing Unix.

    * Understand the nature of shell meta-characters and how they enhance the shell capabilities
    * Understand the concept of standard in, standard out, and standard error